priyankasoni3795/LEaD/README.md

 # Fog Load Balancing
-This project presents a simulation based on our research on Latency and Energy-Aware Secure Load Balancing for Dependent Tasks in IoT-Fog Networks (LEaD).
+This project presents a simulation based on our research on Latency and Energy-aware load balancing for Dependent and independent tasks in IoT-fog networks (LEaD).
 The LEaD model implements an efficient load distribution strategy that balances the workload between base stations (BS) and fog nodes (FNs) for both dependent and independent tasks.
-To ensure secure and reliable communication among FNs, we employs Shamir’s secret-sharing scheme with a binary offloading mechanism.
+To ensure efficient task offloading and load distribution among FNs, we employs Multicriteria-based Load Balancing Algorithm (MLBA) integrates a binary offloading strategy with a one-to-many matching process.
 This approach aims to minimize energy consumption, latency, and outages in a fog network.

 In our work, we consider the load distribution of both dependent and independent tasks on fog nodes, which affect